pmichali/lazyjack/README.md

-In keeping with the nautical theme of Kubernetes, the lazyjack application is used to make it easier to provision bare-metal systems that they can be used with Kubernetes/Istio in an IPv6 (only) environment.
+In keeping with the nautical theme of Kubernetes, the lazyjack application is used to make it easier to provision bare-metal systems that they can be used with Kubernetes/Istio in an IPv6-only environment.
+It has been enhanced to handle an IPv4-only environment as well.

 The goal is to reduce as many manual steps as possible, so that provisioning of systems can occur quickly.
 This is geared to a lab environment, where the